legislation/data-documentation/data-model.md

 ## Effects (amendments and commencements)

+The text of an item of legislation may specify an amendment to another item of legislation (or, rarely, to itself).
+For example, [paragraph 7 of schedule 2 of the Civil Partnership (Scotland) Act 2020](https://www.legislation.gov.uk/asp/2020/15/schedule/2/paragraph/7) specifies the following amendment to the Marriage and Civil Partnership (Scotland) Act 2014:

+> (1) The Marriage and Civil Partnership (Scotland) Act 2014 is modified as follows.
+>
+> (2) In section 30 (renewed marriage or civil partnership following issue of full gender recognition certificate), in subsection (1)(b) for “both parties” substitute “a party (or both parties)”.

 When an item of legislation makes a change to one or more provisions of legislation, our editors record the change in our Editorial system as an *effect*.
 An effect is a record of the change that helps our editors track where (and when) to apply amendments and commencements, and helps our readers and data re-users find changes to legislation both before and after we have applied them.

 ### Effect data